InkApplications/DriveChain/activity-container/README.md

 ### Optional, but recommended.
  - **Dagger 2** – This library is designed to be used with [Dagger 2] Multi-mapping.
 You could use the interfaces without it, but it wouldn't be as convenient.
+ - DriveChain [Lifecycle] – If you are using the DriveChain Lifecycle component, this module will automatically keep track of the current activity.
+   Otherwise, you will have to update it manually.

 Usage
 -----

-If you are using Dagger 2, Add the module to your application component to automatically have the
+If you are using Dagger 2 and [Lifecycle], Add the module to your application component to automatically have the current activity updated

 ```kotlin
 @Singleton